ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 ```

 ### Design preference layout
-Our target is build the preference UI like **Figure 1**.
+Our target to build the preference UI like **Figure 1**.
 Let make the entry first (left panel on iPad).

 #### Entry item
 For entry item, we need an icon and change the entry title a bit.
 Let open `entry.plist` file and make it like this: